SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 Unit tests are written using jUnit framework using which the Controller methods are extensively tested for acceptable and non-acceptable string combinations.

-NOTE: While testing, appropriate configurations are isolated: `application-test.properties` and `logback-test.xml` using Spring Profiles functionality.
+NOTE: While testing, appropriate configurations are isolated: `application-test.properties` using Spring Profiles functionality.

 ### Errors and Exceptions